dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### Transport and Message Correlation

 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
 Nonetheless, EDHOC specification has a set of requirements for its transport protocol {{RFC9528}}.
 These include handling message loss, reordering, duplication, fragmentation, demultiplex EDHOC messages from other types of messages, denial-of-service protection, and message correlation.
-All these requirements are fulfilled either by the EAP protocol, EAP method or EAP lower layer, as specified in {{RFC3748}}.
+All these requirements are fulfilled by the EAP protocol, EAP method, or EAP lower layer, as specified in {{RFC3748}}.

 For message loss, this can be either fulfilled by the EAP layer or the EAP lower layer or both.

-For reordering, EAP is reliant on the EAP lower layer ordering guarantees for correct operation.
+For reordering, EAP relies on the EAP lower layer ordering guarantees, for correct operation.

-For duplication and message correlation, EAP has the Identifier field, which provides both the peer and authenticator with the ability to detect duplicates and match a request with a response.
+For duplication and message correlation, EAP has the Identifier field, which allows both the peer and authenticator to detect duplicates and match a request with a response.

 Fragmentation is defined by this EAP method, see {{fragmentation}}.
-The EAP framework {{RFC3748}} specifies that EAP methods need to provide fragmentation and reassembly if EAP packets can exceed the minimum MTU of 1020 octets.
+The EAP framework {{RFC3748}}, specifies that EAP methods need to provide fragmentation and reassembly if EAP packets can exceed the minimum MTU of 1020 octets.

 To demultiplex EDHOC messages from other types of messages, EAP provides the Code field.